hanneshayashi/terraform-provider-gdrive/docs/resources/permission.md

 page_title: "gdrive_permission Resource - terraform-provider-gdrive"
 subcategory: ""
 description: |-
-  Sets a single permission on a file or Shared Drive
+  Grants a permission on a file/folder or Shared Drive.
 ---

 # gdrive_permission (Resource)

-Sets a single permission on a file or Shared Drive
+Grants a permission on a file/folder or Shared Drive.

 ## Example Usage